Contentful Paint

 Classification, process, differentiation and practical recommendations.

-• It is one of the standardised procedures (ISO 6507, ASTM E92, ASTM E384).
+• It is one of the standardised methods (ISO 6507, ASTM E92, ASTM E384)

 How to read and represent a Vickers hardness value